Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures

 \section{Experiments}

-\textbf{Datasets.} We evaluate our proposed model on two benchmarks: DeepFashion \citep{liu2016deepfashion} and Market1501 \citep{zheng2015scalable}.
+\textbf{Datasets.} We evaluate our proposed model on two benchmarks: DeepFashion \cite{liu2016deepfashion} and Market1501 \cite{zheng2015scalable}.
 DeepFashion contains 52,712 high-quality images with a clean background.
-Market-1501 has 32,668 low-resolution images with various lighting conditions and a noisy background.
-Following \citet{zhang2022exploring,wang2022self}, we select 8,570 test pairs with a resolution of $256 \times 256$ on DeepFashion, and 12,000 test pairs with a resolution of $128 \times 64$ on Market-1501.
-As in prior self-driven methods \citep{ma2021must,wang2022self}, we use 37,332 training images for DeepFashion and 12,112 training images for Market-1501.
+Market-1501 has 32,668 low-resolution images with various lighting conditions and noisy background.
+Following \cite{zhang2022exploring,wang2022self}, we select 8,570 test pairs on DeepFashion and 12,000 test pairs on Market-1501.
+As in prior self-driven methods \cite{ma2021must,wang2022self}, we use 37,332 training images for DeepFashion and 12,112 training images for Market-1501.

 \textbf{Metrics.} Following \cite{song2019unsupervised,zhang2022exploring}, we train our \modelname{} model on 256$\times$176 images and pad the generated images to 256$\times$256 for evaluation in DeepFashion.
 In Market-1501, we use the same image size (\emph{i.e.}, 128$\times$64) for training and evaluation.
-We use Structural Similarity Index Measure (SSIM) \citep{wang2004image}, Frechet Inception Distance (FID) \citep{heusel2017gans} , Learned Perceptual Image Patch Similarity (LPIPS) \citep{zhang2018unreasonable} and Inception Score (IS) \citep{salimans2016improved} to evaluate the quality of the synthesized images.
-Among these metrics, SSIM measures structural similarity in the pixel space.
-FID computes Wasserstein-2 distance between two distributions.
-LPIPS evaluates perceptual similarity in deep network's feature space.
-We use the default AlexNet as LPIPS's backbone.
+We use Structural Similarity Index Measure (SSIM) \cite{wang2004image}, Frechet Inception Distance (FID) \cite{heusel2017gans}, Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018unreasonable}, and Inception Score (IS) \cite{salimans2016improved} to evaluate image synthesis quality.
 IS assesses the quality of images generated by adversarial training.
-On Market-1501, we add Masked-SSIM and Masked-LPIPS computed on the target person region to exclude the influence of the irrelevant background.
+In Market-1501, we add Masked-SSIM and Masked-LPIPS computed on the target person region to exclude the irrelevant background from contributing to the metrics.

 All the methods are compared using our code under the same image sizes and padding method, except SCM-Net \cite{wang2022self}, which does not have publicly available code.
 Specifically, following \cite{song2019unsupervised}, we pad the original/generated images of size 256 $\times$ 176 to 256 $\times$ 256 for our evaluation in DeepFashion.
 We pad all the generated images from other methods \cite{ren2020deep,zhang2021pise,lv2021learning,zhang2022exploring,zhou2022cross,song2019unsupervised,ma2021must} in the same manner, and report their scores under our evaluation code in Tables \ref{tab:deepfashion} \& \ref{tab:market}.
 Note that due to a different training image size in \cite{ren2020deep,zhou2022cross}, we resized their generated images from 256 $\times$ 256 to 256 $\times$ 176 using PIL bilinear resampling and then added the padding.
 In Market-1501, following \cite{lv2021learning}, we keep the size of the original image (\emph{i.e.}, 128 $\times$ 64), for all comparisons.
 More training details are included in Supplementary Sec.\ B.